osrsbox/osrsbox.github.io/_posts/2018-08-18-writing-runelite-plugins-part-3-config.md

 This post discusses and provides code examples of how to author configuration menus for RuneLite plugins.
 This post is part of a series about writing RuneLite plugins.
 Previously, I documented how to [configure the Build Environment for RuneLite]({% post_url 2018-08-10-writing-runelite-plugins-part-1-building %}), then provided a high-level overview of the [General Structure of RuneLite Plugins]({% post_url 2018-08-12-writing-runelite-plugins-part-2-structure %})).

 This time, we delve deeper and actually start writing some code!
 The first step of a plugin is the creation of a RuneLite configuration menu.
 Although not essential for all plugins, configuration menus and providing options for a plugin is highly useful.
-This post is based on the [Creating plugin config panels](https://github.com/runelite/runelite/wiki/Creating-plugin-config-panels) on the RuneLite wiki, but goes into much more detail.
+This post is based on the [Creating plugin config panels](https://github.com/runelite/runelite/wiki/Creating-plugin-config-panels) on the RuneLite wiki but goes into much more detail.

 ## Contents
 {:.no_toc}